vinhti-eu/vinhti-eu/README.md

 I like to get lost in documentation, as well as technical literature.
-Outside of Development, my passions include climbing, chess and music.
+Outside of development, my passions include climbing, chess and music.

 I am currently working on Wgelo, a fullstack elo tracking project